 Renown for its rich, buttery yellow blooms, ‘Butter-pat’s fulgent, late season parade is a welcome event in our garden.
 The sunny petals are gathered by green-tinged golden cones, while tall, stiff stems clothed in lance-shaped leaves stand sentinel below.
 Try planting this robust cultivar with Salvia ‘Nekan’, Sedum ‘Neon’ and Calamagrostis brachytricha for a lively gathering.

-Size: 4' high x 2' wide; hardy to zone 4.
+Size: 4' 0" high x 2' 0" wide.

-Other selections in this genus
+Other selections in this genus:

 - Helenium ‘Moerheim Beauty’